pink background for pediatric counselors near me page

 How To Approach Your Child About Therapy

-Approaching the topic of therapy with a child requires sensitivity and open communication.
+Discussing the topic of therapy with a child requires sensitivity, open communication and an empathetic approach.
 Here are some suggestions on how to communicate with your child about therapy:

 1. Choose an Appropriate Time - Find a quiet time to talk when you won't be rushed or interrupted.
 Ensure that you have enough time to discuss the matter calmly.